 Badges used in Moodle are based on the Mozilla Open Badge system.
 Badges are represented by a digital image and include metadata such as name, description, issuer, expiration date, criteria, evidence, and tags.

 Badges can be displayed on the user profile or be sent to the user’s Mozilla backpack.

 Presently, University of Wyoming Extension has a Moodle presence.
-I would like to start delivering more courses, courses that are supported with certificates and badges.
-In my trip report, I indicated that will will be reaching out to program leaders who develop curriculum for pesticides, 4-H, food safety courses as means of getting started.
+I would like to start delivering more courses, courses that are supported by certificates and badges.
+In my trip report, I indicated that will be reaching out to program leaders who develop curriculum for pesticides, 4-H, food safety courses as means of getting started.

 Anyone else using online courses?
 What success are you having?